dirkroorda/laf-fabric/docs/texts/API-reference.rst

 You can issue progress messages while executing your task.
 These messages go to the standard error of a terminal or command prompt or code cell.
 In a code cell, they receive a colored back ground.
-If you say  ``error=False``, the message goes to the standard output instead, and in a code cell the background will not be coloured.
+If you say  ``inf`` instead of ``msg``, the message goes to the standard output instead, and in a code cell the background will not be coloured.

 You can adjust the verbosity level of messages, see above for possible values.